-Potatoes – are usually planted from cuttings from a mature potato.
+Potatoes are usually planted from cuttings from a mature potato.
 When the “eyes” start to sprout on the potato, take a knife, cut a good section of the potato off (along with the eye).

-Squash and Zucchini – are both members of the melon family.
-Are disease and pest resistant, high producers, can be eaten raw and are full of nutrients.
+Squash and zucchini are members of the melon family.
+They are disease and pest resistant, high producers, can be eaten raw and are full of nutrients.

 If the seeds are to be saved from the Squash and Zucchini plants, keep the two species planted separate and away from each other.
 Bees can cross pollinate between Squash and Zucchini plants, meaning the harvested seeds have a good chance of being a hybrid.
 The harvested seeds might produce, but the seeds from those plants might be sterile.
 If place is limited, and there is a certain chance of cross pollination, do not plant the Squash and Zucchini at the same time.
 But instead, plant Squash on season, and Zucchini the next season.

 Squash and Zucchini leaves have little “hairs” on them.
 This makes the leaves unpleasant for animals (such as deer) that try to eat them.

 Radishes are fast growers, usually only taking 30 days to mature from the time the seed is planted.

 The entire Radish can be eaten.
 The tops can be eaten like a salad, the root ball can be eaten raw or boiled.

 Use a balanced fertilizer, such as 13-13-13.
 The seeds are usually very small, so they do not take up very much room.
 Radishes should be considered the friend of every survivalist.

 Turnips can be slow growers, some species are hybrids, and some types will not produce a root ball.
 So when buying turnip seed, be sure to make the decision based on what the needs of the family are.
 One of the good things about turnip greens, the leaves can be harvested and eaten at any time.
 Mustard greens can have a strong taste that some people do not like.